-Homework: Homework assignments are listed on the Syllabus and Homework Sheet for the entire semester.
+Homework: Homework assignments are listed on the Homework Sheet for the entire semester.
 This work is to be completed for the next class meeting.
-Some variations from the list of homework exercises may be announced in class.
+Some variations from this list may be announced in class.
 You will submit some homework assignments to your instructor on paper for grading.
 Most of your homework will be submitted and graded using an online homework system (WebAssign).
 This homework grade will be used in determining your final grade.

-Help: Your instructors will be available to answer questions during their office hours.
-You can also seek help at the Calculus Help Center in the Reading Room of Carnegie Hall.
+Help: Your instructor will be available to answer questions during his/her office hours.
+You can also seek help at the Calculus Help Center in the Reading Room on the second floor of Carnegie Hall.
 The Help Center hours are posted by 215 Carnegie Hall; you can also obtain a copy of the schedule in the Math Department Office.
 Your instructor may also post this information on BlackBoard.

 Examinations: There will be three in-class examinations.
 These will be given during lecture.
-These exams are scheduled on 10/01/2010, 10/29/2010, and 11/19/2010, respectively.
+Exam dates are listed on the schedule below.
 There will be no make-up quizzes or exams, even in the case of an emergency.
 A missed quiz or examination counts as a zero unless you present a valid excuse from a physician or the Dean's Office.
-With an acceptable written excuse, your missed exam score will be replaced by your score on the final exam.
+With an acceptable written excuse, your missed exam score will be replaced by your score on that portion of the material on the final exam.

 Final Examination: The final exam covers the entire course.
 It is a two-hour exam and will be given on some time between 8:00 AM and 2:30 PM.
-The time and location will be announced in class near the end of the semester.
+The exact time and location will be announced in class near the end of the semester.
 Students must take the final examination during the appointed examination block and at the scheduled time.
 If you have a conflict with another final exam, you must contact your instructor at least two weeks in advance in order to have it resolved.
-You should not make plans to leave campus until you know the time of the final examination.
-It will not be given at any other time.
+You should not make plans to leave campus before 2:30 PM on Monday, May 10, 2009.
+The final exam will not be given at any other time.